-- To manage the principal investment risks faced by an average member during their membership of the Scheme. - To target the majority of members who, in the case of the Scheme, are expected to take 100% cash at their selected retirement date. - To invest in funds which are expected over the long-term to deliver strong returns relative to inflation for members over 15 years from retirement. - During the last 3 years before retirement, to increasingly invest in lower risk funds which are expected to help mitigate fluctuations in the sizes of both members' fund values and the benefits members are likely to take at retirement.
+- To manage the principal investment risks faced by an average member during their membership of the Scheme. - To target the majority of members who, in the case of the Scheme, are expected to take 100% of their pension pot as cash at their selected retirement date. - To invest in funds which are expected over the long-term to deliver strong returns relative to inflation for members over 15 years from retirement. - During the last 3 years before retirement, to increasingly invest in lower risk funds which are expected to help mitigate fluctuations in the sizes of both members' fund values and the benefits members are likely to take at retirement.

 The Statement of Investment Principles for the default arrangement is appended to this Statement.
-Please note that the Statement of Investment Principles covers all the Scheme's investments - the principles guiding the design of the default arrangement are set out on pages 9 to 10
+Please note that the Statement of Investment Principles covers all the Scheme's investments - the principles guiding the design of the default arrangement are set out in section 3.